Deleh/spiderss/README.md

 A special folder, called __loved__, is created on startup in the base_directory.
 It is intended for articles, you want to keep.
 Articles inside are never deleted, even if they expire the max_age.

+Articles are stored in files with the name `YYYYMMDDHHmm_article_name.md`.
+Thus articles are sorted by publishing date automatically.